Nick Bolton

-Nicholas Bolton (born March 10, 2000) is an American football linebacker for the Kansas City Chiefs of the National Football League (NFL).
-He played college football at Missouri, and was drafted by the Chiefs in the second round of the 2021 NFL Draft.
+Nicholas Bolton (born March 10, 2000) is an American professional football linebacker for the Kansas City Chiefs of the National Football League (NFL).
+He played college football for the Missouri Tigers, and was selected by the Chiefs in the second round of the 2021 NFL draft.
+Bolton has won two Super Bowl titles, LVII and LVIII, having been a starter in the 2022 and 2023 Chiefs teams.
+He also scored a defensive touchdown from a fumble recovery in the first win.

-Early years
+Early life

 Bolton attended Lone Star High School in Frisco, Texas.
 He had 130 tackles and five interceptions as a senior and 111 tackles and one interception his junior season.
 He committed to the University of Missouri to play college football.

 College career

 As a true freshman at Missouri in 2018, he played in all 13 games recording 22 tackles and one sack.
-As a sophomore in 2019 he became a starter.
-He was named first-team All-SEC after finishing with 103 tackles, two interceptions and one sack.
-During a COVID-19 scheduled ten game season in 2020, Nick finished with 95 tackles and two sacks to close out his junior year.
+As a sophomore in 2019, he became a starter.
+He had two interceptions, including one for a touchdown, in a game against West Virginia in the 2019 season.
+He was named first-team All-Southeastern Conference (SEC) after finishing with 103 tackles, two interceptions and one sack.
+During a COVID-19 scheduled ten game season in 2020, Bolton finished with 95 tackles and two sacks to close out his junior year.
 He was once again named first-team All-SEC.
-In addition, he received AP Second-team All-American honor.
+In addition, he received Associated Press Second-team All-American honors.